heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

 31/Dec/24
   Today couldn't do much because my laptop charger has spoilt, hoping to get a new one after the new year celebration

+1/Jan/25
+  Just found out today that you can use wine to run windows apps on linux